tapyu/c-and-cpp-lessons/README.md

         - `c`: Create the archive if it doesn't exist.
         - `s`: Write an index into the archive, which helps with faster symbol lookup during linking
     - `libmylib_static.a` is the name of the static library that will be created.
 The prefix `lib` is commonly used for libraries, followed by the name of the library (`mylib_static` in this case), and **the extension `.a` indicating it's a static library**.
+    - The reason you needed to use the `ar` command separately is that creating a static library involves an additional step of archiving the object files into a single library file.
+When you compile a source file with `g++`, it produces an object file (e.g., `mylib_static.o`) that contains the compiled machine code for the functions in that source file.
+To create a static library, you may need to combine multiple object files into a single library file, which can be achieved using the `ar` command.
+Let's say you have two source files: `foo.cpp` and `bar.cpp`.
+You want to create a static library that includes the functions defined in both files.
+First, compile each source file into object files:
+    ```
+    g++ -c foo.cpp -o foo.o
+    g++ -c bar.cpp -o bar.o
+    ```
+    Next, use the ar command to combine the object files into a static library:
+    ```
+    ar rcs libmylib.a foo.o bar.o
+    ```
+    After running the above commands, you will have a static library file `libmylib.a` that contains the compiled functions from both `foo.cpp` and `bar.cpp`.
+You can then link this library with your main program during the compilation process.
+On the other hand, when creating a shared library, you typically compile each source file separately into object files and then link them together to create the shared library file.
 1. **Create a shared library** (uncomment the `mylib.h` for the shared header).
 When creating a shared library, you typically compile the source files into object files (`*.o`) first, and then use the linker to combine these object files into a shared library.
     ```
     g++ -shared -fPIC mylib_shared.cpp -o libmylib_shared.so